chabulhwi/tpil-solutions/README.md

 Community][lean-comm].
 You are free to reuse the content under the terms of [Apache License Version 2.0](./LICENSE).

-I've also included in this repository a quiz for each chapter of the text and my solutions to the questions of each quiz.
+I've also included in this repository a quiz I made for each chapter of the text and my solutions to the questions of each quiz.

 ## Contributing